foss2serve/github-workflow-activity/activity.md

     - Have the team member navigate to the organization on GitHub and accept the invitation.
     - Have the team member check for an invitation in their email associated with their GitHub account.

-5. Help the _maintainer_ create an official upstream repository in organization
+5. Help the _maintainer_ create an official upstream repository in organization by following  GitHub's directions for [Creating a new repository](https://help.github.com/articles/creating-a-new-repository/)

     - Name it `ourfavorites`
     - Optionally add a description